Billionaire George Soros Bets on Asset Manager Cathie Wood - NewsBreak

 DON'T MISS: Cathie Wood Watch: Ark Buys More Coinbase

 Most investors who have invested in tech stocks have seen their portfolio values melt away.
 This was particularly the case of the famed money manager Cathie Wood, chief executive of Ark Investment Management.
-Her flagship Ark Innovation ETF ( ARKK ) was hit hard, losing nearly 63% of its value last year.
+Her flagship Ark Innovation ETF ( ARKK ) - Get Free Report was hit hard, losing nearly 63% of its value last year.

 Soros Acquired Call Options on Ark Innovation ETF